 Do you enjoy mathematics and want to take your skills to the next level?
-As a student at the specialisation in Mathematics, within the Master's Programme in Mathematics, you will get deeper insight in most major and topical areas of mathematics.
+As a student at the Master's Programme in Mathematics, specialising in Mathematics, you will get deeper insight in most major and topical areas of mathematics.
 Since all the teachers at the programme are also active researchers with many international contacts, your studies will provide you access to the modern mathematical world.

 Why this programme?

 The Master's Programme in Mathematics, specialising in Mathematics, focuses on both breadth and depth of the mathematics field, which will give you a strong theoretical foundation that will be of great benefit if you choose to continue to graduate studies and aim for a career in research.
 You can also get additional perspectives on the mathematical theory by combining your theoretical studies with courses from other disciplines.
 The programme provides a great freedom of choice, as you will be able to select courses that suit your interests.